-The FISH Tag^m DNA Multicolor Kit is shipped on dry ice. † The labeling reaction reagents and the antifade reagent components must be stored at $\leq -20^{\circ}$ C in a non-frost-free freezer.
+^{} All reagents are nuclease free. † The FISH TagTM DNA kits are shipped on dry ice. ‡ The labeling reaction reagents and the antifade reagent components must be stored at \leq 20°C in a non-frost-free freezer.
 Avoid freeze-thaw cycles.
 NA = Not applicable.